lruizrodr/Project_2/readme.md

-# Lizard Powered Engine 🦎
+# Lizardfy 🦎

 ## Overview
-**Lizard Powered Engine** is a custom-built search engine that uses the Giphy API to fetch and display lizard-themed GIFs (and beyond).
+**Lizardfy** is a custom-built search engine that uses the Giphy API to fetch and display lizard-themed GIFs (and beyond).
 The project was created as part of a **Software Engineering Bootcamp** to practice building a fully functional frontend web app with **HTML, SCSS, and JavaScript**, while also learning how to integrate external APIs.